-Christopher Green is an multi-award winning performer and writer who has appeared all over the world, works for the biggest cultural institutions in the UK, and has nice hair.
+Christopher (Kit) Green is a non-binary multi-award winning performer and writer who has appeared all over the world, works for the biggest cultural institutions in the UK, and has nice hair.

 I am an entertainer.
 I do this through writing and performing.
 I do lots of very varied projects because I’m lucky enough to be able to follow my interests and make work about them.
 It seems that I’m interested in lots of things.